deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 example: 339365196943-compute@developer.gserviceaccount.com deleted myvmname.

 ⮕ There is an option to Enable deletion protection, which is not always the best practice. <br/>
-Also, there is another checkbox, <br/>"[x]Delete boot disk when instance is deleted" which is ticked, <br/>because the default behavior is not to be preserving these instances, <br/>you start them up -> They do some stuff -> they go away. <br/>Going away shouldn't be a problem because the doing some stuff part should always be writing everything that matters somewhere else. <br/>
+Also, there is another checkbox, <br/>"[x]Delete boot disk when instance is deleted" which is ticked, <br/>because the default behavior is not to be preserving these instances, <br/>you start them up -> They do some stuff -> they go away. <br/>Going away should be fine because the doing some stuff part should always be writing everything that matters somewhere else. <br/>
-Now to store things, we can add persistent disks, but that doesn't go well with auto-scaling, <br/>so you often want to use a separate service to store the data instead.<br/>
+Now to store things, we can add persistent disks, but that doesn't go well with auto scaling, <br/>so you often want to use a separate service to store the data instead.<br/>

 ⮕ Now in the advanced settings section of compute settings:<br/>
 we also have a "Security" tab and here's where we could override the project level settings about SSH keys <br/>and block them from being used and add custom ones just for this instance.<br/>
 You might want to use this if you have special machines that shouldn't be available to most people in the project <br/>or some machines where you want to allow specific access to those machines and not the others.

-Now for the disks, remember that the default behavior is to delete the boot disk whenever the instance goes away <br/>though you could either add a new one or attach an existing persistent disk that you had created. <br/>
+Now for the disks, remember that the default behaviour is to delete the boot disk whenever the instance goes away <br/>though you could either add a new one or attach an existing persistent disk that you had created. <br/>
 For Key's encryption, It's generally easiest to let [x]Google manage the keys<br/>
 And if possible though, you should try to avoid [x]Customer-supplied key, i.e, having to manage the keys yourself outside of Google.